17hoehbr/automated-plex-guide/README.md

 **Radarr** is a fork of Sonarr that does all the same stuff but for Movies

-**Ombi** is a super simple web UI for sending requests to Radarr and Sonarr
+**Ombi** (Optional) is a super simple web UI for allowing your users to send requests to Radarr and Sonarr

 **Tautulli** (Optional) provides some neat analystics from Plex.
 Useful for analysing which content your users use the most.